 Here are some other points worth considering before you involve yourself in a house sitting situation.

 The Pros of House Sitting

 - Pay no rent.
 It’s good to save money.

 - Enjoy the comforts of home while you are on the road.
 These might be the things you dream of when you’re fed up with hotels: laundry (wheee!), Wi-Fi (a must for us), a kitchen (more on that), and comfortable furniture for quality lounging outside of bed.

 - Other homey touches: having been a homeowner, I like seeing the details of the house itself, the art on the walls, the books and music on the shelves, the plants and gardens.
 I’m not a peeper, and find happiness in ignoring jammed closets.

 - Having a kitchen takes you to the local markets and the freshest local food, which vastly improves your diet.
 Of course this is cheaper than eating out all the time, too.
-The owners’ kitchens are invariable better equipped than rental property.
+(As we said above, saving money is good.)
+The owners’ kitchens are invariably better equipped than rental property.
 But I still always carry a cork screw and knife when I travel.

 - Use of a car.
 Doing the homeowners’ errands can be a good way to learn your way around and meet people.
-You’ll pay for the gas to do that, but mostly the car will allow you some freedom to get back to your traveling ways with day trips.
+You’ll pay for the gas to do that, but mostly the car will allow you some freedom to see the neighborhood with day trips.

 - The animals’ affection.
 Nothing says home better than a dog’s pushy wet nose and pleading eyes.
-And like grandparents (so I’m told) you can spoil the critters, then leave them with the owners.
+And, like grandparents, you can spoil the critters, then leave them with the owners when you move on.

 - A routine can be a good thing.
 Walking dogs, feeding animals, and the general upkeep of a house fall into a gentle routine that allows the house-sitter to recoup, recover, and work on special personal projects.
 We catch up on work, on travel plans, on sleep, on reading, and sometimes on entire television series via our laptops.